10 Nutrition Myths—Busted!

 Yogurt is Good for the Bacteria in Your Belly

 Sure, some yogurts contain beneficial bacteria that can send reinforcements to your gut when you need them.
-Lactobacillus acidophilus is the bacteria you want to look for, with yogurts that say “live active cultures.”
+Lactobacillus acidophilus is the bacteria you want to look for, with yogurts that say "live active cultures."
 But most yogurts are so high in sugar that they do more to promote unhealthy gut bacteria than anything else.
 (Unhealthy bacteria feed on sugar in your belly the same way they do around your teeth.)
-No need to read every label at the store; we did the legwork to track down the best yogurt brands for you.
+No need to read every label at the store; we did the legwork to track down the Best Brand-Name Yogurts for Weight-Loss!

 Egg Yolks Raise Your Cholesterol